SmartExpertInc/onyx-cutom/SMARTDRIVE_SETUP.md

 - The form data is being sent correctly to the backend
 - Try disabling browser extensions or use incognito mode

-### Issue: Files don't appear after sync (401 Unauthorized / 404 Not Found)
+### Issue: 401 Unauthorized during sync
-- ✅ **Fixed**: Now uses shared Nextcloud account approach with auto-folder creation
+- ✅ **Fixed**: Now uses individual Nextcloud accounts with App Passwords
+- **Solution**: Users must create and use Nextcloud App Passwords (not regular passwords)
+- Go to Nextcloud → Personal Settings → Security → "App passwords" → Create new
+- **Required for all accounts with 2FA enabled**
+- Use the generated App Password in the Smart Drive credentials setup

+### Issue: Files don't appear after sync (404 Not Found)
-- Verify `NEXTCLOUD_USERNAME` and `NEXTCLOUD_PASSWORD` are correct for the shared account
+- Verify your personal Nextcloud account credentials are correct
-- Each Onyx user gets their own folder within the shared Nextcloud account (e.g., `/smart_drive_user/{onyx_user_id}/`)
-- User folders are automatically created when first accessed
+- Ensure your Nextcloud server URL is accessible
-- Check that the shared Nextcloud account has proper permissions
+- Check that your App Password has not expired
 - Look for import errors in backend logs

 ### Issue: Mixed content HTTPS/HTTP errors